Hrithik06/react/igniting/IngnitingNotes.md

 Error Handling : When there is any error in the code the user is not able to see it, errors are visible in console.
 Parcel shows this errors to the user and also displays possible solutions for the same.

-Image Optimisation : For a browserloading an image is an expensive operation, parcel optimises the images for production.
+Image Optimisation : For a browser loading an image is an expensive operation, parcel optimises the images for production.

 Tree Shaking : Parcel removes unused code and enhances the performance of the app.

 ## What is `.gitignore`?
 What should we add and not add into it?

-`.gitignore` is the file which tells Git which files, folders to ignore in a project.
-Th files and folders which can be generated in the servr should be added in the .gitngore file and files which cannot be generated in the server should not be added.
+`.gitignore` is the file which tells Git which files and folders to ignore in a project.
+Th files and folders which can be generated in the server should be added in the .gitngore file and files which cannot be generated in the server should not be added.
 Files like package.json, package-lock.json, JS files, HTML, CSS files cannot be generated so this are not included in .gitignore.
 Folders like .parcel-cache, dist, node_modules can be generated in the server are added in the .gitignore file.

 ## What is the difference between `package.json` and `package-lock.json `

-`package.json` is used to install pacakges, it contains information such as dependenncies, scripts, author etc. `package-lock.json` comprehensive list of all the dependencies, transitive dependices and meta-data related to app. `pacakge.json` may contain a range of versions of dependeinces that are allowed using `^ (caret)` and `~ (tilde)` , whereas `package-lock.json` contains the exact version of the dependency installed in the project.
+`package.json` is used to install pacakges, it contains information such as dependencies, scripts, author etc. `package-lock.json` comprehensive list of all the dependencies, transitive dependencies and meta-data related to app. `pacakge.json` may contain a range of versions of dependeinces that are allowed using `^ (caret)` and `~ (tilde)` , whereas `package-lock.json` contains the exact version of the dependency installed in the project.

 ## Why should I not modify `package- lock.json`?

 `pacakge-lock.json` is the file used by Node.js to ensure that the same versions of the dependencies are used when the project is installed on other machines.
 Changing it can create conflict between versions of the same dependency.
-If we change `pacakge.json` npm automatically regnerates `package-lock.json`.
+If we change `pacakge.json` npm automatically regenerates `package-lock.json`.

 ## What is `node_modules` ?
 Is it a good idea to push that on git?

-`node_modules` is a folder which contains all the dependencies which are installed for the app, as the `package.json` and `package-lock.json`file contains all the details regarding the required dependecies which can be used to generate these dependencies on the server, there is no need to push `node_modules` to git.
+`node_modules` is a folder which contains all the dependencies which are installed for the app, as the `package.json` and `package-lock.json`file contains all the details regarding the required dependencies which can be used to generate these dependencies on the server, there is no need to push `node_modules` to git.
 Also `node_modules` is very large in size (_Search node_modules memes_) and takes up a lot of disk space.

 ## What is the `dist` folder?